cloudy-systems/server-hardening/README.md

 # server-hardening

-Assuming AWS EC2 instance using IAM role, not security credentials.
+Assuming AWS EC2 instance with Ansible playbook is using IAM role, not security credentials.